uccser/cs-field-guide/csfieldguide/chapters/content/en/glossary/interpreter.md

 # Interpreter

-Interpreter runs a programming language by translating each line of code as it is execute.
+An interpreter runs a programming language by translating each line of code in sequence as it is executed.